-The Festival includes celebrated filmmaker, Peter Greenaway – and his stunning film, The Cook, The Thief, His Wife and Her Lover – as well as the highly acclaimed writer, Michèle Roberts who will be introducing her new novel A Walworth Beauty, based in Victorian London; international writers Fereshteh Ahmadi and Irenosen Okojie; performances from Helen Chadwick Song Theatre, Joan Ellis and Star Wars actor, Michael Pennington and workshops by Sunday Times EFG Short Story Award creator, Cathy Galvin.
+The Festival included celebrated film director and screenwriter, Peter Greenaway – and his stunning film, The Cook, The Thief, His Wife and Her Lover; highly acclaimed writer, Michèle Roberts who introduced her new novel, A Walworth Beauty, set in Victorian London; international writers Fereshteh Ahmadi and Irenosen Okojie; performances from Helen Chadwick Song Theatre, Joan Ellis and Star Wars actor, Michael Pennington and workshops by Sunday Times EFG Short Story Award creator, Cathy Galvin.

-This year’s Festival also includes the Society for Storyteller’s annual gathering, bringing professional storytellers from across the UK to Plymouth for a weekend of storytelling through music, dance and more.
-We welcome you to join in their fun and interactive workshops and talks.
+The programme also included the Society for Storytelling’s annual gathering, bringing professional storytellers from across the UK to Plymouth for a weekend of storytelling through music, dance, interactive workshops and talks.

-The Plymouth Festival of Words has been organised through a partnership between Literature Works, the literature development agency for the South West, Peninsula Arts at Plymouth University, Plymouth City Council (Arts and Heritage), Wonderzoo and is supported by Arts Council England.
+The Plymouth Festival of Words is a partnership between Literature Works, the literature development agency for the South West, Peninsula Arts at Plymouth University, Plymouth Museums Galleries Archives, and is supported by Arts Council England.

 Please note, the 2017 Festival has now finished.